How does chiropractic care work?

-Dr. Josh Watkins and Dr. Lindsey Hurlbut are uniquely qualified to recognize and diagnose spine related injuries.
+Dr. Josh Watkins, Dr. Amber Trice, and Dr. Aaron Pfaff are uniquely qualified to recognize and diagnose spine related injuries.
 Chiropractors are only doctors with specialized training to correct spinal problems and their multiple effects.

 What is a chiropractic adjustment?
 Is it safe?

 An adjustment is the main method of treatment used by your chiropractor.
 It is a specialized, controlled and safe pressure applied to your spine to restore the proper motion and position of your vertebrae.
 It is a precise procedure that your highly skilled chiropractor has learned and perfected over years of training at a Chiropractic College and in clinical practice.

 Every health procedure, from taking aspirin to giving blood, involves a level of risk.
 Chiropractic adjustments are among the safest of all health care interventions because they are non-surgical, drug-free and present an extremely low risk.
 And they work!